Overview

 Market Risks:

-any investment is subject to numerous factors that are neither within the control of
+investment is subject to numerous factors that are neither within the control of nor

-nor predictable by the Adviser.
-Such factors include a wide range of economic,
+predictable by the Adviser.
+Such factors include a wide range of economic, political,

-political, competitive, technological, and other conditions (including acts of
+competitive, technological, and other conditions (including acts of terrorism and war)

-terrorism and war) that may affect investments in general or specific industries or
+that may affect investments in general or specific industries or companies.
+The

-companies.
-The securities markets may be volatile, which may adversely affect the
+securities markets may be volatile, which may adversely affect the ability of the

-ability of the Adviser to realize profits.
-Additionally, specific investments in the
+Adviser to realize profits.
+Additionally, specific investments in the Adviser’s

-Adviser’s strategies may require more time than others to realize an expected return
+strategies may require more time than others to realize an expected return and may

-and may experience a pricing correction in a faster-than-expected time, subjecting
+experience a pricing correction in a faster-than-expected time, subjecting the Adviser

-connection with other activities of the Adviser and/or its affiliates, certain
+with other activities of the Adviser and/or its affiliates, certain principals or

-principals or employees of the Adviser and/or its affiliates may acquire confidential
+employees of the Adviser and/or its affiliates may acquire confidential or material

-or material non-public information or be restricted from initiating transactions in
+non-public information or be restricted from initiating transactions in certain

-certain securities.
+securities.
 The Adviser will not be free to act upon any such information.
+Due to

 otherwise might have initiated and may not be able to sell an investment that it